leapt/admin-bundle/docs/getting_started.rst

 6. Configure security
 7. Additional configuration steps

-Step 1: Download SnowcapAdminBundle using composer
+Step 1: Download LeaptAdminBundle using composer
 --------------------------------------------------

-Add SnowcapAdminBundle in your composer.json:
+Add LeaptAdminBundle in your composer.json:

 For Symfony < 2.7
 ~~~~~~~~~~~~~~~~~